 Taiwan's leading smartphone maker HTC opened its first store in Myanmar Monday, seeking a foothold in one of Asia's last remaining untapped markets.

-HTC handsets are displayed in a mobile phone shop in Yangon on January 14, 2013.
-Taiwan's leading smartphone maker HTC opened its first store in Myanmar on January 14, seeking a foothold in one of Asia's last remaining untapped markets.
+A customer visits a HTC store in Taipei on January 7, 2013.
+Taiwan's leading smartphone maker HTC opened its first store in Myanmar Monday, seeking a foothold in one of Asia's last remaining untapped markets.

 Sales are carried out through KMD Computer Group, an information product and cellphone distributor in Myanmar, it said.